Chris Mair

 Some recommended, smaller models of different sizes, as a starting point:

-If you have at least 16 MB of RAM:
+If you have at least 16 GB of RAM:

 mistral-nemo:12b